open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     applies to [synchronous Instruments](./api.md#synchronous-instrument).
   * The `aggregation` (optional) to be used.
 If not provided, a default aggregation will be applied by the SDK.
 The default aggregation is a TODO.
+  * The `exemplar_reservoir` to use for storing exemplars.
+    The exact parameters are TODO pending further aggregator specification.

 The SDK SHOULD use the following logic to determine how to process Measurements made with an Instrument: